devhausleipzigacademy/example-recipes/recipes/furkanrecipe.md

-Furkas favorite food = classical turkish food called doner.
+aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaFurkas favorite food = classical turkish food called doner.

 ***  This is random  text copied from google ***